GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/collectimages.md

     In case of files, you should already have a collection of normal and defective images, collected separately.
 Use this set of images to build your VIAI dataset, following the instructions below.

+_Capture in interactive mode_

 If you need to place good quality objects in front of the camera 1 by 1, you can also collect the training images one at a time, executing the following command for each camera view of the object, using `--mode single`, as many times as needed.
 Or you can run the utility in interactive mode, with switch: `--mode interactive`.
-With the interactive mode, the utility will take a new image every time you press '<enter>'.
+With the interactive mode, the utility will take a new image every time you press 'enter'.

 Generate at least 100 normal examples by running: